kentchau/ngcourse-next/handout/05-components.md

 Note that we used "camelCase" when we defined this component in our Angular application, but we used hyphens when inserting them into the HTML.

-Angular will figure out that `<ngc-main></ngc-main>` refers to the component that we defined as "ngcUser".
+Angular will figure out that `<ngc-main></ngc-main>` refers to the component that we defined as "ngcMain".

 ## Handling Events with Components